frederickm13/frederickm13.github.io/_posts/2022-06-24-ssh-macos-keychain.md

 I have included steps to accomplish this below.

 ## Configure SSH to store private key passphrases in the MacOS Keychain.

+### 1. Open SSH config file for editing.
-1. First, open the SSH config file for editing by using the following command, or the text editor of your choice.
+First, open the SSH config file for editing by using the following command, or the text editor of your choice.

 *Please note, if you do not yet have an SSH config file created, then I recommend reviewing the following article first: [How to configure an SSH config file on MacOS](https://erickmccollum.com/2022/06/22/ssh-config.html).*